alibaba/dawn/packages/middleware-webpack/README.md

 };
 ```

-### `compatible`
+### `chainable`

 Type: `boolean`<br>
 Default: `false`

-By default, the first argument of custom configration function is a webpack-chain's `Config` instance.<br>
+By default, the first argument of custom configration function is a webpack config object.<br>
-If enable compatible mode, the first argument would be a webpack config object.
+If enable chainable mode, the first argument would be a webpack-chain's `Config` instance.

 ### `env`